you-zhou/notes/dev.md

 ## Matplotlib
-It's a Python plotting library, inspired by MATLAB, meaning that the terms used (**Axis, Figure, Plots**) will be similar to those used in MATLAB.
+It's a Python plotting library, inspired by MATLAB, meaning that the terms used (**axis, figure, plots**) will be similar to those used in MATLAB.

 ### figure
 `figure is the object that keeps the whole image output.`